wmac001/arc-overhang-orcaslicer-integration/README.md

 <img src="https://github.com/nicolai-wachenschwan/arc-overhang-prusaslicer-integration/blob/main/examples/ExampleCatchImage.png" width=600>
   </p>
 A 3D printer toolpath generation algorithm that lets you print up to 90° overhangs without support material, original Idea by Steven McCulloch: https://github.com/stmcculloch/arc-overhang
+Original fork by Nicolai Wachenschwan: https://github.com/nicolai-wachenschwan/arc-overhang-prusaslicer-integration

+I am standing on the shoulders of giants and trying to bring this functionality to more people.
+All I have done is make it work with OrcaSlicer (formerly Soft Fever)

-**Now it is easy and convinient to use by integrating the functionality into PrusaSlicer as a post-processing script.**
+**Now it is easy and convinient to use by integrating the functionality into OrcaSlicer as a post-processing script.**

 Steven and I hope that some day this feature gets integrated into slicing software.
 But until then you can use this script to get the added functionalitiy today!